 My favourite months are May until mid-June and September, less hot and busy, mostly with a blue sky.
 However, our last two visits were in the winter.
-We experienced 16°C in Lisbon and 13°C in Sintra. during the day.
-It was sunny with pleasant temps for weeks.
-None of the places gets crowded from November to February except the Christmas Season.
+We experienced 16°C in Lisbon and 13°C in Sintra, and it was sunny with pleasant temps for weeks.
+None of the places gets crowded from November to February except during the Christmas Season.

-Opening Hours Palace and Park and Entrance Fee
+Opening Hours and Tickets Monseratte Palace & Park

 Palace 9.30 am until 7 pm last admission 6.15 pm and the park until 8 pm - Entrance fee: adult 8 €